BDC Hamburger Icon

 Acting on the survey results

-Conducting an engagement survey is only half the battle.
-Take time to dig through the data and find key themes you can act on.
-Discuss the results with your team to identify which actions should be stopped, which should be started, and which should continue as is.
+Conducting an engagement survey is only half of what’s required.
+After the survey closes, take time to dig through the response data and find themes you can act on.
+Discuss the results with your team to identify which actions should be stopped, which should be started and which should continue as is.

-Once you decide a course of action, put it into play.
-Too often, companies come up with solutions, but soon push them to the wayside to continue with the status quo.
-Avoid doing this, as it can breed distrust among your employees.
+Once you decide on a course of action, put it into play.
+Too often, companies come up with solutions but soon push them to the wayside to continue with the status quo.
+Avoid doing this as it can breed distrust among your employees.

 Repeating the process

 Wait a few months before conducting your next employee engagement survey.
 This gives you and your employees time to make the agreed-upon changes and see how well they work.
-Once you develop a successful employee engagement strategy, Quantum Workplace recommends administering surveys four or five times per year for optimal results.
+Once you develop a successful employee engagement strategy, administer surveys four to five times per year for optimal results.

 2. Create an effective onboarding process.

-According to Anna Dearmon Kornick, professional time-management coach and head of community for Clockwise, cultivating employee engagement can and should begin during the recruitment process, before a new hire is officially on board.
+According to Anna Dearmon Kornick, professional time-management coach at ADK Strategies, cultivating employee engagement can and should begin during the recruitment process, before a new hire is officially on board.

 “The hiring process is the first opportunity to identify candidates that align with your company values,” Kornick said.
 “Then, be sure to use your onboarding program to educate and inspire new team members so they begin taking ownership of the company’s purpose at the very beginning of their tenure.”